Sanjay Khan: Resort

 In 1997, he launched his dream project – the five-star deluxe Golden Palms Hotel and Spa in Bangalore.
 He completed this 150-room hotel with built up area of approximately 300,000 sq ft, with the largest swimming pool ever built in India containing 300,000 litres of water.
 Golden Palms Hotel and Spa was conceived, designed, constructed was owned by him till 2010; his wife Zarine Khan designed the interiors.

 Personal life

 He was married to Zarine Katrak, they had three daughters and a son.
-Their eldest daughter Farah Khan Ali is married to DJ Aqeel, their second daughter Simone Arora married Ajay Arora and they own D'decor, while their youngest daughter is Sussanne Khan (formerly married to actor Hrithik Roshan) and son is former actor Zayed Khan married to Malaika.
+Their eldest daughter Farah Khan Ali was formerly married to DJ Aqeel for 24 years, their second daughter Simone Arora married Ajay Arora and they own D'decor, while their youngest daughter is Sussanne Khan was formerly married to actor Hrithik Roshan for 14 years.
+Their son is a former actor Zayed Khan, who married Malaika Parekh.
 Sanjay Khan is an ardent follower of Lord Hanuman.

+Domestic violence allegations

+In 1978, Khan married actress Zeenat Aman, while he was already married to Katrak.
+The marriage with Aman was annulled in 1979, after Khan beat and physically assaulted her in a hotel room, resulting in many injuries, particularly to her right eye.
+The incident was witnessed by his wife, who allegedly joined him and cheered him on to keep beating Aman.
+The incident left Aman with a lazy eye (ptosis), and she later stated that she pretends it never happened.